 Have you ever eaten baked chicken breast that’s tough and rubbery rather than tender and juicy?
 I have and I would almost rather eat dirt.
 Serious!

-Before I knew what I was doing, (ie, before the food network), I NEVER ate baked chicken.
-I used to chop it up first and fry it in a frying pan and it would get some color, but it would be dry and not very appetizing.
+Before I knew the trick, I NEVER cooked chicken breast whole.
+I used to chop it up first and fry it in a frying pan and it would get some color, but it would still be dry and not very appetizing.
 I tried baking it in the oven, but it pretty much turned out the same way except for without the color.
 Sometimes it ended up tasting all rubbery too.

 The secret is to brown the chicken in a hot pan on both sides and then slide the pan into a pre-heated oven for a few minutes.
 That’s it!

 This creates a nice browning on the outside and the oven finished off the cooking.
 It’s also done in half the time it takes to just cook chicken in the oven alone.

 Of course you can spruce it up a bit if you sprinkle your baked chicken with herbs and spices before you throw it in the pan or make a quick sauce in the pan once the chicken is done.
 I often use a Cajun spice or a Greek mixture.

 In this recipe, we used boneless, skinless, chicken breast.
 However, this method works great with all kinds of chicken.
 In fact, this is the only way to get crispy skin on chicken without deep frying it.